 Statement of Purpose

 Writing Sample (A critical paper of approximately 12-25 pages)

 Three (3) letters of recommendation (Best if two letters are from Department of English faculty who teach graduate courses)

 Note: Admission to this program is limited to English majors who have completed most of the departmental requirements for the B.A. degree.
 The Admissions Committee will also consider applicants from related fields, such as Modern Thought and Literature, Comparative Literature, and American Studies, if they have fulfilled the requirements for the B.A. in English; it will, however, give preference to English majors.
 A GPA of 3.7 or better in English courses is a minimum requirement for admissions.

-Application deadline for Spring 2021 admission including Letters of Recommendation is February 1st at 11:59pm.
+Application deadline for Spring 2022 admission including Letters of Recommendation is February 2 at 11:59pm PST.
 Late applications will not be accepted.
-Students may apply upon completeion of 120 units toward their undergraduate degree, but no later than the quarter prior to the expected completion of their undergraduate degree.
+Students may apply upon completion of 120 units toward their undergraduate degree, but no later than the quarter prior to the expected completion of their undergraduate degree.